aaronkyle/social-development/context/thematic-issues/public-consultation-and-disclosure/pcdp_country-law_IDN.md

 * Government Regulation (PP) 16_2004 re: Land Use Management
 * Decree (KepKa) of the Head of BAPEDAL  No. 8 of 2000  re: Public Participation in and the Disclosure of Information on the AMDAL Process
 * Decree of the Chairperson of the Environmental Impact Management Agency, KEP 299/11 of 1996 re: Technical Guidelines on Social Aspects Assessment in Preparing Environmental Impact Analyses
-* Decree of the Regent of Western Southeast Maluku Regency No. 520-366/2007 re: Price Standardization of Lands and Crops of Society Impacted by Development in the Government of Western Southeast Maluku Regency
 * Law (UU) No. 2 of 2012 re: Land Procurement for Development in the Public Interest
 * Law (UU) No. 11 of 2010 re: Cultural Heritage
 * Law (UU) No. 32 of 2009 re: Environmental Protection and Management